FerranMarin/axie-scholar-utilities/docs/index.md

 - **Generate Secrets**: This is a helper command so you can easily create the secrets.json file.
 - **Claim SLP**: This command will claim the SLP from all the scholar accounts in the payments.json file.
 - **Payout**: This command will pay from the scholar account to Scholar, Trainer and Manager.
 Trainer is optional.
 It can be executed asking for approval for each set of transactions (each scholar account), or go in auto-mode, without asking for approval before executing transactions.
+- **Transfer Axies**: This command will help you transfer multiple axies from multiple accounts to multiple accounts.

 To read the instructions on how to run these commands: